AlphaAssay $ test my signal

 Can you reproduce a verdict yourself?

 Yes, in about 60 seconds, free, no account.
-POST a known-answer specimen to the demo endpoint and you get the full verdict envelope back — deterministic, so the same input returns the same verdict, bit for bit, for you and for everyone else.
-The specimens are engineered frauds with known causes of death: the look-ahead specimen must die at the leakage gate, every time.
+POST a known-answer specimen to the demo endpoint and assert its documented semantic fields — verdict, died_at and failure codes — while allowing volatile metadata such as _meta.as_of to vary.
+The specimens are engineered frauds with known causes of death: the look-ahead specimen must die at net_edge with no_net_edge, every time.
 Run the 60-second check · the specimen suite · the reproducible benchmark.

 Can you verify a certificate without trusting this website?